Learning disability: Response to intervention

 Much current research has focused on a treatment-oriented diagnostic process known as response to intervention (RTI).
 Researcher recommendations for implementing such a model include early screening for all students, placing those students who are having difficulty into research-based early intervention programs, rather than waiting until they meet diagnostic criteria.
 Their performance can be closely monitored to determine whether increasingly intense intervention results in adequate progress.
 Those who respond will not require further intervention.
 Those who do not respond adequately to regular classroom instruction (often called "Tier 1 instruction") and a more intensive intervention (often called "Tier 2" intervention) are considered "non-responders."
 These students can then be referred for further assistance through special education, in which case they are often identified with a learning disability.
 Some models of RTI include a third tier of intervention before a child is identified as having a learning disability.

 A primary benefit of such a model is that it would not be necessary to wait for a child to be sufficiently far behind to qualify for assistance.
 This may enable more children to receive assistance before experiencing significant failure, which may, in turn, result in fewer children who need intensive and expensive special education services.
 In the United States, the 2004 reauthorization of the Individuals with Disabilities Education Act permitted states and school districts to use RTI as a method of identifying students with learning disabilities.
 RTI is now the primary means of identification of learning disabilities in Florida.

-The process does not take into account children's individual neuropsychological factors such as phonological awareness and memory, that can inform design instruction.
-By not taking into account specific cognitive processes, RTI fails to inform educators about a students' relative strengths and weaknesses Second, RTI by design takes considerably longer than established techniques, often many months to find an appropriate tier of intervention.
+The process does not take into account children's individual neuropsychological factors such as phonological awareness and memory, which can inform design instruction.
+By not taking into account specific cognitive processes, RTI fails to inform educators about a students' relative strengths and weaknesses.
+Second, RTI by design takes considerably longer than established techniques, often many months to find an appropriate tier of intervention.
 Third, it requires a strong intervention program before students can be identified with a learning disability.
 Lastly, RTI is considered a regular education initiative and consists of members of general education teachers, in conjunction with other qualified professionals.
 Occupational therapists in particular can support students in the educational setting by helping children in academic and non-academic areas of school including the classroom, recess and meal time.
 They can provide strategies, therapeutic interventions, suggestions for adaptive equipment, and environmental modifications.
 Occupational therapists can work closely with the child's teacher and parents to facilitate educational goals specific to each child under an RTI and/or IEP.